 Where a charge is made it will not exceed the actual cost of the activity.
-Fees for Swimming Club and After-School Club will be set annually by the Finance and Premises Committee to reasonably cover the costs of providing these activities.
+Fees for Swimming Club will be set annually by the Finance and Premises Committee to reasonably cover the costs of providing this activity.

 Where a voluntary contribution is requested, the rate set should be equal to that of the cost of the activity divided by the number of children taking part.
 There cannot be a levy on those who can afford to pay to support those who cannot.